-- Individual RRSP: Here, an individual opens an RRSP account in their name.
-They are the sole contributor and the tax benefits from the account accrue to the contributor or account holder.
-An individual may choose to manage their RRSP account by themselves or leave it to their financial institution to manage on their behalf.
+1. Individual RRSP: Here, an individual opens an RRSP account in their name.
+They are the sole contributor, and the tax benefits from the account accrue to the contributor or account holder.
+Individuals may manage their RRSP account by themselves or leave it to their financial institution to manage on their behalf.

-- Spousal RRSP: In this case, one spouse (aka contributing spouse – usually the higher earning spouse) contributes to an RRSP opened in the name of the other spouse (aka account holder – usually the lower earner).
-The spouse making the contributions in this case still gets the tax deduction, and their contribution does not affect the other spouse’s contribution limit.
+2. Spousal RRSP: In this case, one spouse (aka contributing spouse – usually the higher-earning spouse) contributes to an RRSP opened in the name of the other spouse (aka account holder – usually the lower earner).
+The spouse making the contributions, in this case, still gets the tax deduction, and their contribution does not affect the other spouse’s contribution limit.

-- Pooled RRSPs: These were introduced in 2011 to cater to self-employed individuals and employees at small sized companies who do not have access to a workplace pension plan or Group RRSP.
-The plan is administered by a third party and employee participation is voluntary.
+4. Pooled RRSPs: These were introduced in 2011 to cater to self-employed individuals and employees at small-sized companies who do not have access to a workplace pension plan or Group RRSP.
+The plan is administered by a third party, and employee participation is voluntary.
 The idea behind pooled RRSPs is that members can benefit from cheaper administration costs and ease of portability if they change jobs.

-- Your remaining contribution limit following a pension adjustment if you are on an employer-sponsored pension plan.
-If you make contributions to a workplace pension plan, your contribution room will be what’s left after you and your employer’s contributions to the plan are deducted.
+- Your remaining contribution limits following a pension adjustment if you are on an employer-sponsored pension plan.
+If you contribute to a workplace pension plan, your contribution room will be what’s left after you and your employer’s contributions to the plan are deducted.
 You can find the relevant pension adjustment numbers on your T4 slip.

 - Plus, any unused contribution room you have accumulated from previous years in which you had earned income.

-If you’re in doubt as to your current available contribution room, check the last Notice of Assessment or Reassessment you received from CRA.
+If you’re unsure about your available contribution room, check the last Notice of Assessment or Reassessment you received from CRA.

-There are some non-standard contributions that can be made to an RRSP account.
+Some non-standard contributions can be made to an RRSP account.
 They include: